 Gearing, as calculated on a VFM basis, has traditionally been higher than peers due to the fair value adjustment on our private placement facility.
-Through our focus on treasury and liquidity management we have managed this position at a better than target level during 2023/24.
+While we ended the year beyond target this still represents a position substantially healthier than our internal golden rule.

 Gearing on a covenant basis is lower.
-We have capacity to borrow and in 2024/25 we will focus on restructuring existing facilities and preserving our forward liquidity position to enable further development and regeneration activity in line with strategy.
+We have capacity to borrow and in 2025-26 we will focus on restructuring the tightest existing covenant across the borrowing portfolio which relates to interest cover on the private placement.
+This will be done alongside ensuring that sufficient facilities are in place to preserve our forward liquidity position to enable further development and regeneration activity in line with strategy.